TheTS-labs/django_contexter/docs/source/migration_guides.rst

 Migration Guides
 ================

-These version guides, which offer backward-compatible changes, will help you upgrade to the new version
+These version guides, which offer backward-uncompatible changes, will help you upgrade to the new version

 V1.0.0
 ++++++